 There are two schools of thought.
 One asks if the higher price today is still a reasonable cost you're willing to pay.
 If so, perhaps it's time to book the fare before it rises even higher.

 Another school of thought risks rising prices in search of a deal.
 This works best when you're still weeks or months away from departure.

-Remember: these prices rise and fall based on a complex algorithm that baffle both casual observer and expert analyst.
+Remember: these prices rise and fall based on a complex algorithm that baffles both casual observer and expert analyst.
 Forecasting attempts are made frequently, but it's not an easy process.
 A rising price today doesn't mean much with respect to the cost tomorrow or next week.

-The golden rule of airfare deals is to book the best ones quickly, and to lock in a price that's decent almost as quickly.
+The golden rule of airfare deals is to book the best ones quickly and to lock in a price that's decent almost as quickly.
 Don't hold out for a rock-bottom price that never... comes.

 What if the fare drops dramatically after you buy?

-There's a fare tracker for that circumstance called Yapta, which follows fares from the moment you pay for the tickets until day of departure.
+There's a fare tracker for that circumstance called Yapta, which follows fares from the moment you pay for the tickets until the day of departure.
 If the fare drops, Yapta advises you to ask the airline for a voucher or refund equal to the difference.

 03 of 04